Why, Dad, Why? clocked up 52 appearances in Cheeky Weekly, and survived until the final issue.

 The title of Why, Dad, Why? explains all - infuriatingly inquisitive son asks long-suffering father a question and comic chaos ensues, often involving dad in a painful mishap.
 Neither father nor son was named in the strip.
 The story would often end with Dad pursuing Son, intent on violent retribution.

 WDW was a rehash of a strip that had earlier appeared in IPC stablemate, Whizzer and Chips.
 In the same way that Cheeky Weekly's James Bold feature re-used old Maxwell Hawke scripts from Buster, but with new artwork, Why, Dad, Why? used scripts from the earlier version of WDW, but redrawn by John K. Geering.
+The original series was illustrated by Manny Curtis.
 Bruce has put up an example of the original WDW from Whizzer and Chips on his Comic Archive (UPDATE - that link is now dead so I have included Bruce's scan below).
 I thought it might be interesting to compare that original strip with how it was re-interpreted in Cheeky Weekly dated 01 September 1979, just over 8 years after the original version appeared...

 |Thanks to Bruce for this scan|